-If you’re numbers-focused and are motivated seeing progress every day, Mental Toughness could be a good option for you.
+If you’re numbers-focused and are motivated to see progress every day, Mental Toughness could be a good option for you.

 If, however, you prefer to have your eye on the final prize, you may want to “let it happen” with the Law of Attraction.

 If you want to learn how to achieve your goals, just remember – in order to succeed, you need to act.
 That could be as simple as coming up with a very specific goal and then focusing intently on it, or it could be more involved by setting up process goals and measuring those daily.